 Photography and portraiture

-The personal camera was invented in 1888 (are you keeping up-to-date with Artbeat?), and revolutionised the way we capture our experiences and approach to portraiture.
+The personal camera was invented in 1888 and revolutionised the way we capture our experiences and approach to portraiture.
 Throughout the history of portraiture, subjects were portrayed in posed positions.
 However, the advent of the point-and-shoot camera encouraged photographers to get more creative and experiment with more organic ways to present their subjects.

 With the personal camera came an influx of portrait photography, both professional and amateur.
-Today, we are presented with celebrities on the red carpet to selfies of family members on European getaways.
+And today, we are presented with celebrities on the red carpet to selfies of family members on European getaways.

 In contemporary art, there’s more to portraiture than what meets the eye.
 That is, many contemporary portraits from all mediums critique and question current issues.
 While Cindy Sherman embodies different characters to communicate issues of sexuality and the oppression of women, Artfinder’s Dan Laurentiu Arcus creates portraits to send a message about society.

-Today’s portraiture can still be head shot photographs of individuals and paintings done from live models or they can be paintings which skew the faces or blur the lines of their silhouette, furthermore abstracting the subject.
+Today’s portraiture can still be headshot photographs of individuals, paintings done from live models, or those which skew the faces or blur the lines of their silhouette, furthermore abstracting the subject.

 Next time you are confronted with a portrait, take a step back.
-Why is the subject being portrayed in this position, at this exact location, as opposed to any other?
+Ask yourself why is the subject being portrayed in this position, at this exact location, as opposed to any other?
 If the figure is abstracted, why?
 If it has a title, what does it bring out of the image?
 By doing this, you may be surprised at what you discover.